-The Story: Leveraging user research to guide an impactful redesign that satisfied the needs of multiple target personas while allowing for the platform to scale.
+The Story: An impactful feature redesign guided by user research that satisfied the needs of multiple target personas while allowing for the platform to scale.

 The Company: Evergage, (now SaleForce Interaction Studio) was a cloud based B2B personalization and customer data platform that used data and machine learning to provide cross channel (web, mobile, email, and third party) personalized business solutions to their clients.